-In compliance with provisions of the Utah Water Quality Act, Title 19, Chapter 5, Utah Code Annotated ("UCA") 1953, as amended (the "Act"), is hereby authorized to discharge from its wastewater treatment facility to receiving waters named, in accordance with specific limitations, outfalls, and other conditions set forth herein.
+In compliance with provisions of the Utah Water Quality A Act, T Title 19, Chapter 5, Utah Code.
+Annotated ("UCA") 1953, as amended (the "Act"), to dispose of biosolids, and to distribute effluent for reuse, in accordance with specific limitations, outfalls, and other conditions set forth herein.